Metroid Dread

 A big highlight showing off a NEO METROID / Contra x Metroid new-type of radical heights action is the second to last boss: Experiment No. Z-57.
 This is a considerable jump from an okayish boss fight of Kraid to this superb boss fight where Samus uses her jumps to clear screen-devouring attacks.
 While a lot of the attempts to properly showcase 3D models and movement via QTE scenes were choppily executed lowering the pace in the boss fights, now it works here and it has a big rollercoaster effect.
 This greatly inspired an expectation of what I hoped the final boss would be of.
 Such hope and anticipation.

 The big reveal is fun on the final boss, Raven Beak.
 This encounter is not a huge difficulty spike as I was expecting from reading forum posts from people who beat the game 24-48 hours from its release date, although I died enough times.
 His encounter is miniaturized by cut-in footage (aka cutscenes).
 Attacking his 1st phase (ugh, phases) is very limited relying exclusively on dodging and the parry.
 The extended and easily-obeyed QTE sequence gets rehashed and doesn’t cohere a synced action well of Samus as she both auto-dodging while you only control shooting.
-2nd phase is cool Contra stuff, although it lasts a bit too long.
+2nd phase is massive rotational dodging ala Contra boss fights, although it lasts a bit too long.
 It’s the real meat of the boss fight.
 3rd phase is 1st phase with additional super attacks but my playthrough I was cool enough to beat (!) this part on my first try than get a dreaded restart.

 Conclusion – Summary – New Reality